TeddyKish/TelegramSoccerBot/README.md

     - [X] Login: -> (If not logged in) What's the secret password? -> Thanks!
 Use /help to proceed.
         - [X] Rank Everyone: -> *Gets a template message* Please fill this message and send it -> Success!
       - [X] My Ranking: -> Prints a message with all ranked players, and a list of all unranked players
-  - [ ] Administrators Menu
+  - [X] Administrators Menu
      - [X] Login: -> (If not logged in) What's the secret password? -> Thanks!
 Use /help to proceed.
-       - [ ] Matchdays Menu
+       - [X] Matchdays Menu
            - [X] Today's Roster: -> Please send today's message -> Successfully loaded today's list
            - [X] Generate: -> Generates today's teams, with the sum of each team's individual ratings at the end
-           - [ ] Outside Player: -> References the Add Player Menu
            - [X] Show: -> Shows today's information
        - [X]  Players Menu
            - [X] Add Player: -> What's the player name? -> Characteristics -> Added successfully